PerpetualTechnologies/Form-Abandonment-Tracking-Template/README.md

-# Event Count in dataLayer
+# Form Abandonment Tracking Template

-This custom template pushes an event into dataLayer if a user abandones any form on page
+This custom template pushes an event into a dataLayer if a user abandones any form on page

 # Author